mhtarar/CyberSecurityAnalytics/README.md

 The assignment for this module consists of a PORTFOLIO, made up of 3 questions.

-You are expected to download the 3 notebook files to start your work, and provide your final work as 3 separate files (one for each question), combined as a single ZIP file on Blackboard.
+You are expected to download the 3 notebook files to start your work, and provide your final work as 3 separate files (one for each question), combined as a single ZIP file on Moodle.

 * [Worksheet 1: Investigate a web server application logs to identify malicious attack activity using Python data science libraries (20 marks available)](https://github.com/mhtarar/CyberSecurityAnalytics/blob/main/Worksheet1-student.ipynb)
 * [Worksheet 2: Conduct an investigation on a URL database to develop a DGA classification system using machine learning techniques (35 marks available)](https://github.com/mhtarar/CyberSecurityAnalytics/blob/main/Worksheet2-student.ipynb)